“My people have committed two sins:

 broken cisterns that cannot hold water.

 I have to wonder if today’s generation, with water pumped from filtration systems, can truly appreciate these words of Jeremiah.
+Do they know the difference between a Spring or Cistern?
 I grew up on a farm with a spring.
 No matter how dry the season, we never ran out of water, and it always ran cold.
 There were several springs in our area that had been harnessed, with pipes coming out of the hill, the world was invited to fill jugs from these cool clear sources.

 My aunt had a cistern.
 During dry seasons at her house we were more careful with the water we used, because she’d have to pay to have it filled if it ran dry.
 Her water was refreshing as any, but she had a jug in the refrigerator because her tap didn’t run cold.